Dependent on the grain type, there are different methods on how to cook brown rice on the stove.

 If you want to minimize the possible risk of arsenic contamination, then the “pasta-like” method is the preferred method.
 The arsenic contained in rice’s brown outer hull leaks into the cooking water and is poured away.
 This way, the arsenic content can be reduced by about 75 %.

 You’ll often read about a grains to water ratio of 1:6 which will work too.
 But, with only half of the water the reduction of arsenic content is less efficient.
-Given the fact that even organic varieties with fewer pesticides are often polluted with arsenic, a higher water to brown rice ratio is the safer strategy.
+Given the fact that even organic varieties with fewer pesticides are often polluted with arsenic, a higher water to grain ratio is the safer strategy.

 How to save some water